Have you ever had a really bad Airbnb experience? I hadn't, until recently.

 While I do think the platform is getting a bit too expensive because of all the fees and some hosts truly overpricing their places, there is also no other platform right now where you can find that many short-term rental accommodations with such ease of use.

-If you already have an account and found this post helpful, please consider booking your next Airbnb through this link.
+If you found this post helpful, please consider booking your next Airbnb through this link.
 I'll earn a small commission while the price for you stays exactly the same.
 Income like this helps me travel independently and create new content.

 PIN FOR LATER